top of page

 To Ayesha correctly, our bottom arm requires 180 degrees of true overhead movement, whilst the top arm requires only about 110 degrees.
 This range of motion required from the bottom arm is a constant in all Ayeshas, regardless of the grip you’re using.

-What do I mean by true range?
+Now what do I mean by the words ‘true overhead movement’?
 Well we can ‘cheat’ and provide extra shoulder range by flaring our ribcage and using our upper back mobility to make up the 180 degrees of required movement.
-However to perform an Ayesha correctly no flaring should occur otherwise we risk injury.
-The easiest way to test if you have 180 degrees of true shoulder mobility is tucked in a ball against a wall with the ribcage flat as shown.
+However to perform an Ayesha correctly no flaring should occur otherwise we may increase our risk of injury.
+The easiest way to test if you have 180 degrees of true shoulder mobility needed for your Ayesha is by tucking yourself in a ball against a wall with the ribcage flat as shown, and reaching the arm overhead.

 Shoulder Passive and Active Stability